anthony-hicks/netcode/README.md

 ## Objective
 Learn about fundamental latency compensation methods that provide clients with a smooth, real-time experience.

+The goal is to have a demo program that draws a basic shape on the screen that can be moved by the player via keyboard input.
+In the background there will be a client-server application utilizing latency compensation.

+## Roadmap
+1. Basic application handling keyboard input and sending real network messages between a client and server (dumb client)
+2. Add latency compensation
+3. Add graphics to enhance demonstration

-## TODO
+## Requirements
-- Should be cross-platform, so need to test on Linux eventually
-- dumb client
+- cross-platform
-- client-side prediction (without reconciliation)
-- client-side prediction (with reconciliation)
+- client-side prediction
 - entity interpolation

-- final program
-  - uses all techniques
+## Future
-  - interactive UI to toggle each technique, client lag and server update rate
+- interactive UI to toggle each technique as well as client lag and server update rate

+## Setup
+### Tools
+- SDL2
+- C++23
+- make
+- CMake

-## Linux Dependencies (Ubuntu 22.04+)
+### Linux Dependencies (Ubuntu 22.04+)
 Don't actually need all of these for this program, but it's what their docs recommend.
 ```shell
 sudo apt-get install \